-The main advantage of a personalized shirt, obviously, is that it fits perfectly with the wearer; the shirt has been made for the wearer, after all.
+Obviously, the main advantage of a personalized shirt is that it fits perfectly with the wearer; the shirt has been made for the wearer, after all.
 Signs that a shirt is fitted well are:

 The shirt’s sleeves should be long enough to prevent the mangoes from moving up the arm when their arms rise above their head.
 They must not be too long, too, for a significant excess of textiles on the sleeves close to the cuffs when their arms are hanging at the side of the body.

-If you are tapered in the neck and you do not feel tight and hang loose around the neck, you must have plenty of space to put your thumb between the collar and your neck.
+If you are tapered in the neck and do not feel tight and hang loose around the neck, you must have plenty of space to thumb between the collar and your neck.

 The shirt length should be sufficient so that when worn, the tails hang right under the seat.
 This ensures that the shirt is not spread during operation.